 A Company whose securities (shares or shares and debt both) are publicly traded on recognised stock exchanges in India, apart from the provisions of the Act, is also governed by the provisions of the Securities and Exchange Board of India Act, 1992 ("SEBI Act") and the Securities Contracts (Regulations) Act, 1956 ("SCRA").
 SEBI is the statutory body which is entrusted with the powers of regulating and governing the functioning of listed companies in India.
 SEBI, under the SEBI Act and the SCRA, has issued various rules and regulations which are required to be followed by listed companies in India.
-Some of the important regulations issued by SEBI are those related to listing of equity shares by companies, listing of debt instruments/securities by companies, takeover of listed companies, issue of capital and disclosure requirements and listing obligation and disclosure requirements.
+Some of the important regulations issued by SEBI are those related to listing of equity shares by companies, listing of debt instruments / securities by companies, takeover of listed companies, issue of capital and disclosure requirements and listing obligation and disclosure requirements.
 These regulations have been briefly discussed in chapter 5.

-4.14 Limited Liability Partnership
+4.14 Laws Governing Limited Liability Partnership in India

 - (i) Overview: The Limited Liability Partnership Act, 2008 ('LLP Act') is the primary legislation that governs limited liability partnership ('LLP') registered in India.
-It encompasses a wide set of provisions related to governance of LLPs including incorporation of LLPs, requirement of partners and designated partners, capital contribution, audit and accountability, restructuring of LLPs. - (ii) Structure and Governance: Two or more persons to carry on a lawful business with a view to make profits can incorporate a LLP in India.
+It encompasses a wide set of provisions related to governance of LLPs including incorporation of LLPs, requirement of partners and designated partners, capital contribution, audit and accountability, restructuring of LLPs. - (ii) Structure and Governance: Two or more persons to carry on a lawful business with a view to make profits can incorporate LLP in India.
 Therefore, a LLP cannot be a not for profit organisation.
-A LLP allows a partnership structure where the liability of the partners is limited to the capital contributed by them in the LLP.
+LLP allows a partnership structure where the liability of the partners is limited to the capital contributed by them in LLP.
 The inter-se rights and duties of the partners and those towards the LLP are governed by the LLP agreement terms and conditions that are mutually agreed by all the designated partners of the LLP.
-Recently, MCA has notified amendments to the LLP Act.
-One of the key features of the said amendments is the introduction of a new concept of small LLP, which has been done with an intention to create a class of LLPs that are subject to lesser compliance requirements, lower fees, etc.
+With an intention to create a class of LLPs that are subject to lesser compliance requirements, lower fees, etc. MCA has allowed incorporation of small LLPs

 - (iii) Partners and Designated Partners: A LLP can be incorporated by two or more persons (individual or body corporate) as partners.
-Further, every LLP is required to appoint two individuals as designated partners and at least one of them should be resident in India (that is an individual who has stayed in India for a period of 120 days during the financial year).
+Further, every LLP is required to appoint two individuals as designated partners and at least one of them should be resident in India partner (that is an individual who has stayed in India for a period of 120 days during the financial year).
 Every individual to be appointed as designated partner is required to have a director identification number and a digital signature certificate.
-In case of partner of LLP being LLP being a body corporate, nominee of such body corporate can act as a designated partner.
+In case of partner of LLP being body corporate, nominee of such body corporate can act as a designated partner.
 The designated partners are responsible for complying with the provisions of the LLP Act. - (iv) Closure: A LLP can be closed by any of the methods voluntarily by its partners or winding up by the NCLT or by striking off the name of the LLP from the register of the respective Registrar of Companies, after complying with the requirements as prescribed under LLP Act.